 Fire cider is a tonic containing many spicy ingredients.
-It is an alternative medicine that proponents claim may have many potential health benefits, such as helping boost immunity and improving well-being.
+It is an alternative medicine that proponents claim may have many potential health benefits.
+However, more research into fire cider benefits is necessary.

 Some people might consider trying fire cider due to its numerous purported health benefits.
 Others may simply enjoy the flavor and consume it as a beverage or dressing.